jolo-dev/cdk-restapi-stack/docs/about/TROUBLESHOOTING.md

     at LambdaFleetStack.getVpc (/Users/jolo/Development/4dt-api-node/infrastructure/stacks/lambda-fleet/Stack.ts:138:16)
 ```

 It is because there was put a wrong `context` in the `cdk.json`.
-If that happens, delete `cdk.context.json` and run again `pnpm projen` (Make sure you set the AWS credentials in the environment variables).
+If that happens, delete `cdk.context.json` and run again `pnpm synth` (Make sure you set the AWS credentials in the environment variables).

 ## Deployment did not happen